Khalizo/churn-prediction-streamlit-app/proposal_docs/proposal.md

 # Capstone Proposal

-Babs Khalidson, 5th October, 2022
+Babs Khalidson, 9th October, 2022

 ## Domain Background

 ### Introduction

 The telecommunications sector has become one of the main industries in developed countries.
-The technical progress and the increasing number of operators globallly, has made the industry competititive[1].
+The technical progress and the increasing number of operators globally have made the industry competititive[1].
 Companies are working hard to survive in this competitive market depending on multiple strategies.

 There are often three main strategies for generating more revenue within a business [2]:
 1) Acquiring new customers